ferrovac/heatTransferSim/README.md

 $$\frac{\partial T}{ \partial t} = \alpha  \nabla ^{2} T$$
 we simplify and only consider the 1D case:
 $$\frac{\partial T}{ \partial t} = \alpha  \frac{\partial ^2 T}{\partial x²}$$
-To solve the equation numerically we convert the PDE to system of ODE using the finite differences methode.
+To solve the equation numerically we convert the PDE to system of ODE using the finite differences method.
 The system of ODEs is then integrated using scypy.ivp_solve module.
 # Discretisation
 First we define the grid.
-We use $N$ equally spaced datapoints to represent the rod, where $T_{N}$ denotes the temperature at point $N$.
+We use $N$ equally spaced data points to represent the rod, where $T_{N}$ denotes the temperature at point $N$.
-Using the FD methode we get the following approximation for the second spacial derivative:
+Using the FD method we get the following approximation for the second spacial derivative:
 $$\frac{\partial² T}{\partial x²} \approx \alpha \frac{T_{n+1} -2 T_n + T_{n-1}}{\Delta x²} $$
-where $\Delta x$ is the spacial difference between two datapoints.
+where $\Delta x$ is the spacial difference between two data points.
-We can use this approximation to descripe the PDE as system of ODEs as matrix equation in the form:
+We can use this approximation to describe the PDE as system of ODEs as matrix equation in the form:
 ```math
 \frac{d}{dt} \underbrace{ \begin{bmatrix} T_0 \\ .\\.\\.\\ T_{N-1}\\T_{N} \end{bmatrix}}_{=:\vec{T}} = \alpha
 \underbrace{